Tetrabyte/SecureSend/Configuration.md

 ## How to Precompile CSS Assets

-Password Pusher has a pre-compilation step of assets.
+Tbyte Secure Send has a pre-compilation step of assets.
 This is used to fingerprint assets and pre-process CSS code for better performance.

 If using Docker containers, you can simply set the `PWP_PRECOMPILE=true` environment variable.
 On container boot, all assets will be precompiled and bundled into `/assets`.